sarastokes/AOData/src/+aod/+schema/DevelopmentNotes.md

     - *Attributes*
     - DateCreated

-Files for schema storage.
-Some potential options:
-- [ ] One per package
-- [ ] One per class
-- [ ] One per subpackage
-- [ ] All versions together (simplest but not easy to read)
-- [ ] Current then outdated versions in a separate file
-- [ ] Dedicated schema folder
-- [ ] Located within packages (might complicate package refactoring)

 ### Class Hierarchy
 The each parent-child relationship in the hierarchy is one-to-many.
 Parent classes have properties for containing the child classes.
 The child classes maintain a reference to the parent class with a property called `Parent`.
 - __`aod.common.Entity`__